-Do I Want to Be a Licensed Occupational Therapist?
+Should I Become a Licensed Occupational Therapist?

 Occupational therapists (OTs) use practical movement and exercise to rehabilitate patients with disabilities or injuries.
-Their patients may range from children to the elderly.
+Patients may range from children to the elderly.
 Therapists may also design work or home environments to suit an individual's needs, thereby enabling them to succeed in daily care activities and in the workplace.
 Occupational therapists work standing for many hours and may sometimes move or lift patients.
 Some OTs travel from one facility or job to another.

 |Degree Level||Master's degree|

 |Experience||Fieldwork experience is required and generally included in the master's degree curriculum|

 |Key Skills||Communication, compassion, interpersonal and writing skills, ability to demonstrate patience and flexibility|

 |Salary||$78,810 per year (2014 median salary for all occupational therapists)|